andychase/codebook/topics/info/terms.md

-CC-Owned Content: Other than the text of Creative Commons licenses, CC0, and other legal tools and the text of the deeds for all legal tools (all of which are made available under the CC0 Public Domain Dedication), Tech Store Club trademarks (subject to the Trademark Policy), and the software code, all Content on the Websites is licensed under the Creative Commons Attribution 4.0 International license, unless otherwise marked.
+CC-Owned Content: Other than the text of Creative Commons licenses, CC0, and other legal tools and the text of the deeds for all legal tools (all of which are made available under the CC0 Public Domain Dedication), Snap Notes Collective trademarks (subject to the Trademark Policy), and the software code, all Content on the Websites is licensed under the Creative Commons Attribution 4.0 International license, unless otherwise marked.
 See the Creative Commons Policies page for more information.

-TSC-Owned Code: All of Tech Store Club's software code is free software; please check our code repository for the specific license on software you want to reuse.
+TSC-Owned Code: All of Snap Notes Collective's software code is free software; please check our code repository for the specific license on software you want to reuse.

-Search Tools: On some of its Websites, Tech Store Club provides website search tools, which return Content based on any license information our search tools are able to locate and interpret.
+Search Tools: On some of its Websites, Snap Notes Collective provides website search tools, which return Content based on any license information our search tools are able to locate and interpret.
 Those search tools may return Content that is not CC licensed, and you should independently